Aria for Viola and Piano

 Poem for Violin and Orchestra In Memory of David Oistrakh

 The friendship between Evgeny Svetlanov and David Oistrakh was profound.
 When the great violinist passed away on October 24, 1974, Svetlanov was deeply moved.
 He composed the Poem for Violin and Piano as a heartfelt tribute to Oistrakh’s artistry and his exceptional human qualities.
-Purchase Conductor Score Purchase Conductor Score & Parts Listen The Poem […]
+The Poem in Memory of David Oistrakh is a highly dramatic […]